Feyerabend/cc/ch07/sec7.6/README.md

 *Reality, of course, turned out to be messier.
 Some patterns became overapplied.
 New paradigms--functional programming, simpler architectures—pushed back against the heaviness that OO systems could accumulate.*

-__But that doesn’t diminish what that period achieved.__
+__But that doesn't diminish what that period achieved.__

 * It gave developers a shared language for design.
 * It made large-scale software development more systematic.
 * And it shaped how we still think about structure, responsibility, and abstraction in code.

-*Even today, when you see a well-factored class, a clean interface, or a familiar pattern quietly doing its job, you’re seeing echoes of that moment--when software engineering first felt like it was becoming a true craft.*
+*Even today, when you see a well-factored class, a clean interface, or a familiar pattern quietly doing its job, you're seeing echoes of that moment--when software engineering first felt like it was becoming a true craft.*